What Are Dental Implants?

 How It Feels

-The thought of having a metal implant placed in your jawbone may sound intimidating, but the procedure is much more comfortable than most people expect.
+The thought of having a metal implant placed in your jawbone may sound intimidating, but the procedure is much more comfortable than you might expect.

 A mild anesthetic is used to numb the area, ensuring a painless experience during surgery.
 With advanced dental technology, implants are placed with precision and efficiency, minimizing discomfort and speeding up recovery.

-Many patients are pleasantly surprised by how easy the procedure is—some even feel relaxed or drowsy during the quick 30-minute treatment.
+Many patients are pleasantly surprised at how easy the procedure is; some even feel relaxed or drowsy during the brief 30-minute treatment.
 The most challenging part may simply be keeping your mouth open for short periods.

-With a success rate of nearly 95%, dental implants are one of the safest and most reliable treatments in modern dentistry—helping you regain a strong, confident smile with ease.
+With a success rate of nearly 95%, dental implants are among the safest and most reliable treatments in modern dentistry, helping you regain a strong, confident smile with ease.

 What to Expect on Your Dental Implant Treatment Journey

-Getting a dental implant is a comfortable and well-planned process designed to restore both function and aesthetics to your smile.
+Getting a dental implant is a comfortable, well planned process designed to restore both function and aesthetics to your smile.

 Assessment

-Your journey starts with a consultation to determine if dental implants are right for you.
-Your dentist will take X-rays and a 3D cone-beam CT scan to evaluate your bone density and overall oral health.
-A digital scan or impression of your teeth ensures precise placement and alignment of your implant.
+Your journey begins with a consultation to determine if dental implants are right for you.
+Your dentist will take X rays and a 3D cone beam CT scan to evaluate your bone density and overall oral health.
+A digital scan or impression of your teeth ensures the precise placement and alignment of your implant.

 Placing the Implant

-To ensure your comfort, a local anesthetic is applied to numb the area completely.
-The dentist carefully makes a small opening in the gum and jawbone before placing the implant post.
+A local anesthetic is applied to numb the area for your comfort.
+The dentist makes a small opening in the gum and jawbone to place the implant post.
 In some cases, sutures may be used, but they are not always necessary.

 Completing the Restoration

-Once the implant has healed and integrated with the jawbone over the next few months, you’ll return for the final step.
-A custom-made dental restoration, such as a crown, bridge, or denture, is secured onto the implant—restoring your smile with a fully functional, natural-looking tooth.
+Once the implant has healed and integrated with the jawbone over several months, you will return for the final step.
+A custom made dental restoration, such as a crown, bridge, or denture, is securely placed on the implant, restoring your smile with a fully functional, natural looking tooth.

 Contact us today